-Sales operations are a critical part of sales management because complex sales cycles offer plenty of opportunities for things to go wrong that can jeopardize sales.
+Sales operations, which are sometimes referred to as sales ops, are a critical part of sales management because complex sales cycles offer plenty of opportunities for things to go wrong that can jeopardize sales.
 With a proper sales operations program in place, you ensure essential tasks are completed, such as:

 - Making sure sales contracts are signed

 - Keeping track of customer renewals to retain business and forecast sales

 - Ensuring new customers are properly trained on how to best use your products and services